hermanwh/howi-ml/README.md

 Additional packages like Tensorflow, Keras etc. are automatically installed.

 # Usage
-Code documentation is available in the "doc" folder
+Code documentation is available in the "docs" folder

 Two examples using the stateless (default) and stateful module are seen in the top-level repository ("example_stateful.ipynb" and "example_stateless.ipynb", respectively).